openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet is supposed to detect signs of fraudulent behavior related to the Credential management in the Wallet (e.g., device rooting) and to act upon such signals.
 Options include Credential revocation at the Credential Issuer and/or invalidation of the key material used to cryptographically bind the Credential to the identifier of the End-User possessing that Credential.

-## Key Proof replay {#key-proof-replay}
+## Proof replay {#key-proof-replay}

 If an adversary is able to obtain a key proof, as defined in (#proof-types), the adversary could get a Credential issued that is bound to a key pair controlled by the victim.

-Note: For the attacker to be able to present a Credential bound to a replayed Key Proof to the Verifier, the attacker also needs to obtain the victim's private key.
+Note: For the attacker to be able to present a Credential bound to a replayed key proof to the Verifier, the attacker also needs to obtain the victim's private key.
 To limit this, servers are RECOMMENDED to check how the Wallet protects the private keys, using mechanisms such as Attestation-Based Client Authentication as defined in [@!I-D.ietf-oauth-attestation-based-client-auth].

 The `nonce` parameter is the primary countermeasure against key proof replay.
 To further narrow down the attack vector, the Credential Issuer SHOULD bind a unique `nonce` parameter to the respective Access Token.